University of Luxembourg on Overleaf

 The University of Luxembourg is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your University of Luxembourg single sign on.

-Join a community of over 1468 authors at University of Luxembourg
+Join a community of authors at University of Luxembourg

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!